 • There is no remission support for GSRs or ASEs provided through this grants program.
 Fee and tuition remissions, TIF, worker’s compensation, and other hiring fees will be the responsibility of the hiring department.
 These funds should not be included in the budget worksheet.

 • The copyright to any material, including, but not limited to, technology, software, games, video clips, etc. developed with TLC grant funds will reside with the Regents of the University of California.
+The University of California Office of the President provides additional details on its Copyright website.

-Checklist with Application Requirements
+Checklist with Proposal Requirements

-• Grant type: {new project} or {renewal}
+• Grant type: [new project] or [renewal]

-• Department chair’s endorsement {link to form here}
+• Department chair’s endorsement guidelines

-• The chair should address how this project aligns with broader departmental needs and priorities as well as a plan to sustain the project beyond the funding period.
+• The chair should address how this project aligns with broader departmental needs and priorities, as well as a plan to sustain the project beyond the funding period.
 Department chairs should specify cost-sharing opportunities either at the department or division/school level.
 Lastly, the chair should indicate their commitment to carving out time at a departmental meeting for the PI to present and discuss their work among colleagues at the end of the project period.

 • Principle Investigator (PI)